action #98415

 Let Ricardo investigate the opensuse registry solution.
 If we see it's too much burden for us, then let's keep AWS machine only and improve it.

-Updated by ph03nix 11 months ago
+Updated by ph03nix over 1 year ago

 Let Ricardo investigate the opensuse registry solution.
 If we see it's too much burden for us, then let's keep AWS machine only and improve it.